AdobeDocs/marketo.en/help/marketo/release-notes/current.md

 ## Standard Release Cycle Features {#standard-release-cycle-features}

-The following features fall under the standard release cycle and will start to be released on **May 12, 2023**, with a phased rollout of remaining features over the subsequent weeks.
+The following features fall under the standard release cycle and will start to be released on **July 21, 2023**, with a phased rollout of remaining features over the subsequent weeks.
 Release features and dates are subject to change.
 Please check below each feature for its status.

-### Marketo Engage Modern UX {#modern-ux}

 </br>

-* **Adobe Experience Cloud Interface**: Aligns Marketo Engage with Experience Cloud to create a consistent navigation experience across multiple Experience Cloud solutions in a single user session.
+* **Engagement Canvas**: The Engagement Canvas is a visual tool that allows you to build and organize reusable campaigns.
+It's completely backwards compatible, so all existing campaigns can be viewed in this new structure with the click of a button.
+Canvases can be downloaded and shared.

 <table>
   <tr>